cmayron/Legal-Calculus/README.md

 This doctrine defines the enforcement posture of LCES and anchors the system’s constitutional identity.

 ---
+# GATEZERO IDENTITY INSERT

+GateZero is the constitutional gate where reasoning seeks authority to bind consequence.
+It enforces admissibility, STOP, role separation, Edition purity, and human‑bounded intent.
+GateZero does not reason; it governs reasoning.
+GateZero does not generate; it authorizes.
+GateZero is the enforcement surface of the constitutional stack and the final checkpoint before any action may proceed.

 # **XVIII — LCES™ GateZero (Governance Layer Name)**